 If you’re unfamiliar with substance use disorder treatment, you may think residential treatment’s only benefit is preventing you from accessing your substance of choice.
 This couldn’t be further from the truth.
 A good residential treatment program takes a holistic approach to help you improve your life.

 In most cases (and definitely in severe cases), a stay at a residential treatment center begins with a medical detox program.
 In medical detox, you’ll be supervised by a doctor and likely given medication to prevent seizures and other complications of alcohol withdrawal.
 Withdrawing from alcohol on your own can be very dangerous, and inpatient detox can ensure that you’re safe.
+Granite Recovery Centers provides medical detoxification for people who do not need immediate medical intervention, are not a danger to themselves, and are capable of self-evacuation in the event of an emergency.

 Once you’re in treatment, you’ll work with counselors and medical professionals to help you identify issues that make you want to drink.
 These professionals will help you develop healthier coping mechanisms to deal with stress so you’ll be less likely to turn to alcohol in the future.
 You may get to participate in cognitive behavioral therapy and dialectical behavioral therapy, as well as trauma therapy if needed.